 Every business owner knows that customer retention is key to long-term success.
 Studies have consistently shown that acquiring a new customer is much more expensive than keeping one.
-This infographic highlights that notion, showing that the cost of acquiring a new customer is 5x higher than retaining an existing one.
-Not to mention, loyal customers spend 67% more than new guests.
+This infographic highlights that notion, illustrating that the cost of acquiring a new customer is 5x higher than retaining an existing one.
+Not to mention, loyal customers spend 67% more than new guests!

 Of course, you want to retain existing customers, build that loyalty, and keep them interested in coming back to dine with you.